Will Swearing Harm Your Child?

 Most parents try hard to protect their children from hearing swear words, and children are often punished or reprimanded when they use profane language.
 The federal government seeks to protect children from hearing swear words through censoring of language in TV shows (particularly during the “family hours”).
 So, the question arises: How harmful is swearing to children?

 The psychological study of swearing is quite new.
-A recent article in the Association of Psychological Science’s Observer discusses some of the issues in the study of swearing.
+A recent article in the Association of Psychological Science’s Observer discusses some of the issues.
 These researchers note that swearing increases with strong emotions.
-Hit your thumb with a hammer, make a big mistake, or get startled or angry, and even the most polite and reverent person will likely swear.
+Hit a thumb with a hammer, make a big mistake, or get startled or angry, and even the most polite and reverent person will likely swear.
 The researchers suggest that swear words might have a cathartic effect of making us feel better after an injury or emotional episode.

 Sticks and stones...